esa-palosaari/CleanSmarphoneData/README.md

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

 Folder 'UCI HAR Dataset' contains the original datasets and documentation, including 'README.txt'.
-The original datasets include information about the physical human activities and movements and related data from smartphone sensors.
+The original datasets include information about physical human activities and movements and related data from smartphone sensors.

 =============== What has been done in this repository =================